Students from abroad

 EU/EEA NATIONALS WITHOUT SETTLEMENT STATUS / ALL OTHER STUDENTS FROM ABROAD

-We will need to see the confirmation either that you have applied to the EU Settlement Scheme or that you have a student visa before you can enrol on your course.
+We will need to see confirmation that you have applied to the EU Settlement Scheme or that you have a Student Visa before you can enrol on your course.

 The EU member countries are: Austria, Belgium, Bulgaria, Croatia, Republic of Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain and Sweden.